Glencoe, Illinois: Geography

-According to the 2021 census gazetteer files, Glencoe has a total area of 3.78 sqmi, of which 3.72 sqmi (or 98.39%) is land and 0.06 sqmi (or 1.61%) is water.
+Glencoe has a total area of 3.78 sqmi, of which 3.72 sqmi (or 98.39%) is land and 0.06 sqmi (or 1.61%) is water.

 Glencoe is located on the west side of Lake Michigan.
 It is separated from suburbs to the north and west by more than 1,200 acres of the Cook County Forest Preserve natural forest area.
 Three golf clubs also buffer it, with the private Lake Shore Country Club on the north, the public Glencoe Golf Club (operated by the village of Glencoe) on the northwest, and the private Skokie Country Club on the west.

+Although nominally within Glencoe geographically, the Chicago Botanic Garden sits at the upper northwest corner of the village but is technically outside the village limits.

 The village is surrounded on three sides by upper-income communities, with Highland Park on the north, Northbrook on the west, and Winnetka to the south.
 The Skokie Lagoons are located in the forest preserve to the immediate west of the village.
 The same forest preserve has a bicycle trail that connects to other forest preserves to the south.
-In the village, the Greenbay Trail allows bicyclists to travel as far south as Wilmette and north past Lake Forest.
+In the village, the Green Bay Trail allows bicyclists to travel as far south as Wilmette and north past Lake Forest.
 The highest point of elevation in Glencoe is 690 ft above sea level along Green Bay Road in the northern part of the village.

+Glencoe's southern border with Winnetka cuts through 58 homes, forcing homeowners to pay taxes to and seek permits from both villages.
+The two villages began discussing a solution in 1920s, reaching a tentative agreement in 2007 in which each homeowner could choose a village from which to receive services while the boundary officially remained unchanged.
+Initially, 46 homeowners chose Winnetka, but the others had the option to choose a village later.
+The boundary was later updated to reflect these choices.